+Today I’m sharing 20 ideas for a more intentional Christmas.
 For our family, we try to make the Christmas season last for as long as possible.
 This year, for the first time ever, we bought a small, live – to be planted later – cedar tree.
-It’s about 4′ tall and will go in the kids’ room, and for, it is just decorated with white lights.
+It’s about 4′ tall and will go in the kids’ room, and for now, it is just decorated with white lights.
 We like making preparing for Christmas a slow and gradual process, not something we do in one weekend.
 For us, we find so much more enjoyment if we start early and add layers of winter and Christmas in our home and spread the cheer to those around us.

 I try to steer away from “meaningless” activities and crafts with paper and glue and glitter, things that will inevitably be lost or end up in the trash.
 Rather, I try to approach the holiday season with more intentionality.
 Decorating with natural items.
 Thinking of how to serve others.
 Staying home as much as possible.
 Making rather than buying most of our gifts.

 Here’s our favorite ways to celebrate this season with our children; you can download & print the list right here!

 Our Favorite Ideas for a more Intentional Holiday With Children

 Set up Advent Calendar with daily readings/activities.
 You can read all about our DIY Advent Calendar here, and see what sort of activities we included.

 Send Christmas cards to our troops.
 This is so simple yet so meaningful to those who are sacrificing so much to protect and preserve our country!
 The girls LOVE writing these letters.

 Light the candles (or fire) and read Christmas books together in the living room in front of the tree.
 I’ll share some of our favorite Christmas books soon.